Swarnavo-02/CollaBoard/README.md

 - Chat is open by default and can be toggled to reclaim full canvas width on desktop.

 ## License
-MIT (add your preferred license if different)
+This Project is under MIT LICENSE